 Mesothelioma Symptoms Update

-Most family doctors are not familiar with screening for mesothelioma and can easily overlook early symptoms.
+Since mesothelioma is so rare, most family doctors are not familiar with screening for mesothelioma and can easily overlook early symptoms.
 That’s why knowing your history of asbestos exposure is key to linking your symptoms to a mesothelioma diagnosis so you can get life-extending treatment as early as possible.

 As the disease progresses to stages 3 and 4, more severe symptoms will appear, including: